Maintenance costs (parts and materials are not included in prices):

--String change $1 each string (plus the cost of strings or bring your own)
+-String change $2 each string (plus cost of string)

 The store is located at 14154 Skyway Suite 1, Magalia, Ca (next to US Post Office).
 We are ~30 minutes from Chico, CA and ~15 minutes from Paradise.